AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-left-panel.md

 - **Add to collections**: Adds the selected folder to favorites.
 You can choose to add it to an existing or new collection.

 - **Refresh**: Get a fresh list of files and folders from the repository.
+- **Reprocess assets**: Triggers the processing of all the newly created and unprocessed assets for the folder.
 - **View in Assets UI**: Show the folder contents in the Assets UI.

 **Options for a file**